Lemongrass: Important Facts, Health Benefits, and Recipes

 There are two main varieties of lemongrass: Cymbopogon citratus, which is most commonly used in cooking, and Cymbopogon flexuosus, which is primarily used for its essential oil in aromatherapy and cosmetics.

-What IS The Best Substitute for Lemongrass if I Don't Have Any?
+What Is The Best Substitute for Lemongrass if I Don't Have Any?

 If you don't have lemongrass on hand, you can substitute it with lemon zest, lemon juice, or lemon verbena for a similar citrusy flavor in your recipes.